QTIM-Lab/Challenges/XAI/README.md

 # Code Submission Challenge Template

+> Upasana, I'm shifting things as I go but below is sort of the general scripts to clear data out and restore it.
+Look at "how_to_submit.md" for direct instructions and explaination of ingestion\scoring program.

 ```bash
 shopt -s extglob # This command enables the extended pattern matching features in Bash, allowing us to use `!(pattern)` to match everything except the specified pattern.
 ```